-YouTube personality gains fame — by getting stung by poisonous bugs
+YouTube personality gains fame — by getting stung by bugs

 Since then, he has faced an identity crisis.
 After his last insect encounter — with a giant Asian hornet in Japan — he announced that he intended to change things up: no small challenge, he conceded, for “someone whose identity has become synonymous with getting bitten and stung by stuff.”
 He’s not averse to more pain, he insisted; he has simply exhausted the list of the most compelling bugs, and risked getting repetitive.
 After all, in a medium that thrives on shock value, how do you top the executioner wasp?

 Peterson was first drawn to learn about wildlife as a child growing up in rural Newbury, Ohio, about 33 miles east of Cleveland.
-His mother chose his nickname on road trips to Arizona, after watching him chase after roadrunners, just like Looney Toons’ Wile E. Coyote.
+His mother chose his nickname on road trips to Arizona, after watching him chase after roadrunners, just like Looney Tunes’ Wile E. Coyote.
 Except Peterson’s interest wasn’t so much in the birds but in the lizards they were chasing.

 After studying filmmaking at Ohio State University, he worked as a lab technician in a printer-ink firm for 11 years, all the while dreaming of a dramatically different career.
 By 2009, he was traveling to nature spots with his collaborator, Mark Vins, shooting and editing videos on evenings, weekends and vacations.